Colin Dowdeswell

 Colin Dowdeswell (born 12 May 1955) is a former professional tennis player who represented, at different times, Rhodesia, Switzerland and the United Kingdom, and who achieved rank as UK No. 1.
 During his time on the world tour, he won one singles title and eleven doubles titles.
 The highlight of his career was reaching the men's doubles final of Wimbledon.

 Early life

-Dowdeswell was born in London but grew up in Rhodesia and went to university in South Africa.
+Dowdeswell was born in London but grew up in Rhodesia.
+He was educated at Prince Edward School and The University of the Witswatersrand.
+He also received an MBA at Insead business school in 1987.

 Tennis career highlights

 Partnering Australian Allan Stone, Dowdeswell finished runner-up in doubles at Wimbledon in 1975.
 Unseeded, after two straight sets wins, they defeated the No. 7 seeds Tom Okker and Marty Riessen in the round of 16 in four sets.
 They did likewise in eliminating the No. 3 seeds, Bob Hewitt and Frew McMillan, in the quarterfinals.
 It took Dowdeswell and Stone then five sets to overcome the unseeded team of Dick Crealy and Niki Pilic in the semifinals.
 They lost the final to another unseeded tandem, Vitas Gerulaitis and Sandy Mayer, 5–7, 6–8, 4–6.

 Dowdeswell achieved a career-high singles ranking of world No. 31 in 1983 and a career-high doubles ranking of world No. 24 in 1980.